April 14, 2016Print | PDF

 For Immediate Release

-WATERLOO – The Government of Canada has announced funding for the Child Witness Centre of Waterloo Region to support the creation of a Child and Youth Advocacy Centre (CYAC).
+WATERLOO – The Child and Youth Advocacy Centre (CYAC) of Waterloo Region will officially open May 1.
 The centre will provide one location for all professionals involved in the investigation and treatment of suspected child abuse cases and support to victims, witnesses, and their families as they navigate the criminal justice system.

 Kim Roberts, professor in Laurier's Department of Psychology, is an expert in investigations of alleged child sexual abuse and available for comment.
 She has trained detectives at the Ontario Police College for eight years and has been involved in the national development of child and youth advocacy centres.
 She has published several guides for police and social workers on how to interview children and regularly trains these groups.
 Contact information: 519-884-0710 x3225 or email@example.com.

 "The Child and Youth Advocacy Centre model has been widely popular in the U.S. with both families and professionals,” said Roberts.
 “The opening of the Waterloo CYAC is a major step forward in serving the children and families involved in child abuse investigations.
 From both a practical and an emotional perspective, the centres provide integrated services in a central location.
 This streamlines the investigative process and enables quick and up-to-date communication between the various professionals who need to interact with the family."

 Areas of Expertise:

 T: 519.884.0710 x3070

 We see you are accessing our website on IE8.
 We recommend you view in Chrome, Safari, Firefox or IE9+ instead.×